Deckers (DECK)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Deckers has shown impressive cash profitability, giving it the option to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 13.2% over the last two years, better than the broader consumer discretionary sector.
+Deckers has shown robust cash profitability, giving it an edge over its competitors and the ability to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 21.8% over the last two years, quite impressive for a consumer discretionary business.

 9. Return on Invested Capital (ROIC)

-We typically prefer to invest in companies with high returns because it means they have viable business models, but the trend in a company’s ROIC is often what surprises the market and moves the stock price.
+We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Over the last few years, Deckers’s ROIC has increased significantly.
 This is a great sign when paired with its already strong returns.
 It could suggest its competitive advantage or profitable growth opportunities are expanding.

 10. Balance Sheet Assessment